twak/winsyn/README.md

 ### todo lists and parameter lists

 There is a [mechanism](https://github.com/twak/winsyn/blob/main/src/go.py#L90) to render a list of images using fixed seeds/parameters in headless/non-interactive mode.
 If there is a `todo.txt` file in the `config.render_path`, the system will try to render for each random seed (e.g., a number) in the file.
-One number per line.
-There is a robustness mechanism for multi-node rendering, but I have observed failures and had to run manulaly.
+One seed (a number) per line.
+There is a robustness mechanism for multi-node rendering, but I have observed occasional failures and had to re-run some seeds manually.

 In addition, if there is an existing parameter (attribs) file for that seed (i.e., the file `render_path/attribs/random_seed.txt` exists), those parameters will override the random values that would otherwise be used.
 Attributes that are required but not specified in this file are sampled as usual.
+This can be used to manually set the parameters for a derivation.

 ### code overview